NicolasRochat/NicolasRochat.github.io/index.md

 <center><i>Figure: example</i></center>

 ## Case study: small breweries in Brussels
-So it seems that globally, no trend can be found with the remoteness of breweries.
+&nbsp;&nbsp;&nbsp;&nbsp; So it seems that globally, no trend can be found with the remoteness of breweries.
 But what about it on a local scale ?
 And couldn't this effect be linked to the size and relative popularity of breweries ?
 For this case study, we'll take a look at the wonderful city of Brussels with its many breweries.
 To take only small businesses into account, we select breweries with fewer than 100 reviews and in a 50 kilometers radius around the city centre, which brings us to a sample of 103 points.

 ![ Image description ](./images/brussel.png){:style="display: block; margin-left: auto; margin-right: auto;" width="600"}
-<center><i>Figure: example</i></center>
+<center><i>Figure: Map of Brussels with local small breweries</i></center>

 The breweries are categorized into three sets.
 In the old city centre: 0-2 km